top of page

 Trautmann & Co. was a pioneering company operating from Shanghai in the period from 1863.
 It was founded by a north German national, Johann Friederick Heinrich Trautmann, and its ships were registered in Shanghai, flying the British flag.
 The company was reformulated as the North China Steamer Co. in 1868, but was soon taken over by Jardine, Matheson & Co.
 The PDF at right contains an illustrated fleet list.
 The albumen photograph below from Stephen's collection was taken at Tientsin around 1863-4 and is believed to show the Trautmann firm's fast steamer NANZING 南京.

 Hongkong, Canton & Macao Steamboat Co.
 Ltd-A study of HCMSC was undertaken by Howard Dick and first published in H.W.
 Dick & S.A.
 Kentwell, Beancaker to Boxboat: Steamship Companies in Chinese Waters (Nautical Association of Australia, Inc., 1988).
 It has been updated by Howard and illustrations have been added by Stephen.
 Click on the first PDF for a short history (no illustrations of ships) of the Hongkong, Canton & Macao Steamboat Co.
 Ltd. The second PDF provides a chronological illustrated fleetlist of the company's vessels.
-The sketch below is of the company's planned new steamer HONAM, as shown in a model at the Glasgow Exhibition in 1888 (Engineering, 9/11/88).
+Shown below at Canton as she appeared in the first part of her career is the company's KINSHAN, constructed in 1863 at Whampoa with parts fabricated in New York.
+We have colorized this photo by an unknown photographer which is held in the Louis Dumoulin collection at the Bibliothèque Lettres Arts Sciences Humaines Henri Bosco, Université Côte d’Azur.

 Mollers Towages Ltd was a major local salvage and towage company based in Shanghai prewar.
 Postwar it became Hong Kong Salvage & Towage Ltd. A short history and illustrated fleet list is contained in the PDF at right.
 Illustrated below is the CHRISTINE MOLLER, an 800 gt salvage tug originally built for the Russian Government in 1917 by the Shanghai Dockyard and Engineering Company.
 The photograph was sent to us by former Imperial Japanese Navy officer Motoyoshi Hori, who supervised the taking over of this ship and other vessels in Shanghai in 1941.